Jamonygr/azure-terraform-pipeline-with-stages/README.md

 # Azure Terraform Pipeline with 2 Stages: Plan and Apply

-This repository contains a Terraform configuration and an Azure DevOps pipeline for managing Azure infrastructure as code using the Terraform AzureRM provider.
-The pipeline is designed with two stages: Plan and Apply, which streamline the process of provisioning and managing Azure resources.
+This README provides details about the Azure DevOps Terraform pipeline with two stages: Plan and Apply.

 ## Overview

-The Terraform Azure DevOps pipeline automates the process of creating, updating, or deleting Azure resources based on the provided Terraform configuration file.
-It ensures that the desired infrastructure is provisioned according to the defined configuration while minimizing human intervention and potential errors.

-### Stage 1: Terraform Init and Plan

-This stage initializes the Terraform backend and generates an execution plan.
-The execution plan is a summary of the changes that Terraform will apply to the infrastructure.
-The stage includes the following jobs:

-- **Install Terraform**: Installs the latest version of Terraform, or the specified version if provided.
-- **Checkout repository**: Retrieves the source code from the repository.
-- **Terraform Init**: Initializes the Terraform backend, which includes downloading the required provider plugins and setting up the remote backend for storing the Terraform state.
-- **Terraform Validate**: Validates the Terraform configuration files to ensure they are syntactically correct and internally consistent.
-- **Terraform Plan**: Generates an execution plan, showing the changes that will be made to the infrastructure.
-- **Publish Artifact: tfplan**: Saves the execution plan as a pipeline artifact for use in the next stage.

-### Stage 2: Terraform Apply

-This stage applies the generated execution plan to create, update, or delete the desired infrastructure.
-The stage includes the following jobs:

-- **Install Terraform**: Installs the latest version of Terraform, or the specified version if provided.
-- **Checkout repository**: Retrieves the source code from the repository.
-- **Download Artifact: tfplan**: Downloads the execution plan artifact from the previous stage.
-- **Terraform Init**: Re-initializes the Terraform backend, ensuring it is up-to-date.
-- **Terraform Apply**: Applies the execution plan, making the necessary changes to the infrastructure based on the plan.

-## Prerequisites

-- A Terraform configuration file in your repository.
-- An Azure DevOps project with a build pipeline configured.
-- An Azure subscription and a Service Principal with sufficient permissions to create, modify, and delete resources in the subscription.

-## Usage

-1. Fork or clone this repository.
-2. Add your Terraform configuration file to the repository.
-3. Configure the necessary variables in your Azure DevOps build pipeline:
-    - `serviceName`: The name of the Azure DevOps Service Principal.
-    - `remoteStateContainer`: The name of the Azure Storage container where Terraform state files will be stored.
-    - `storageAccessKey`: The access key for the Azure Storage account where the Terraform state files will be stored.
-4. Commit your Terraform configuration file to the repository.
-5. Run the build pipeline to create, update, or delete infrastructure as specified in your Terraform configuration file.

-## Notes

-- This pipeline assumes that you are using Azure Blob Storage for remote state management.
-If you are using a different backend, you will need to adjust the pipeline accordingly.
-- The pipeline uses the latest version of Terraform.
-If you need a specific version, change the `terraformVersion` input in the TerraformInstaller@0 tasks.
-- This pipeline uses the AzureRM provider for Terraform.
-If you are using a different provider, you will need to adjust
+This pipeline is designed specifically for Azure DevOps and uses the following stages:

+1. **Terraform Init and Plan**: Initialize Terraform and generate an execution plan.
+2. **Terraform Apply**: Apply the generated execution plan to create or modify the infrastructure.

+## Features

+- Utilizes Azure DevOps YAML pipelines
+- Separates the Terraform planning and applying stages
+- Validates the Terraform configuration before planning
+- Publishes the Terraform plan as an artifact for later use

+## Requirements

+- Azure DevOps account
+- Azure Service Principal for authentication
+- Azure Storage Account for storing Terraform remote state
+- Terraform configuration files in the repository
+- Install the [Terraform Microsoft DevLabs Extension](https://marketplace.visualstudio.com/items?itemName=ms-devlabs.custom-terraform-tasks&targetId=38d1a6f2-5cfa-416a-b5ca-23dcd7206c35&utm_source=vstsproduct&utm_medium=ExtHubManageList) from the Azure DevOps Marketplace

+## Pipeline Stages

+### 1. Terraform Init and Plan

+This stage initializes Terraform, validates the configuration, generates an execution plan, and publishes it as an artifact.
+The following tasks are performed:

+- Install the latest version of Terraform
+- Checkout the repository
+- Initialize Terraform with the `-reconfigure` option
+- Validate the Terraform configuration
+- Generate a Terraform plan
+- Publish the Terraform plan as an artifact

+### 2. Terraform Apply

+This stage applies the previously generated Terraform plan to create or modify the infrastructure.
+The following tasks are performed:

+- Install the latest version of Terraform
+- Checkout the repository
+- Download the Terraform plan artifact
+- Initialize Terraform with the `-reconfigure` option
+- Apply the Terraform plan with the `-auto-approve` and `-input=false` options